Nonlinear Hall Effects in Strained Twisted Bilayer WSe$_2$

-The study of long-period moir\'{e} superlattices formed in van der Waals heterostructures has emerged as a central topic in condensed matter physics\cite{Bistritzer}.
-After the observation of correlated insulator and superconductivity in twisted bilayer graphene(TBG) with flat bands\cite{CaoCorre,CaoSc,LuX,Yankowitz,PoHC,Isobe,WuF,LiuCC,XieM,LiuJianpeng,Koshino,ZouL}, it was proposed that there are moir\'{e}-mediated flat bands in twisted transition metal dichalcogenide heterobilayers and homobilayers\cite{FWu,FWu2}.
-Recently, correlated insulating phases and superconductivity were discovered in twisted bilayer tungsten diselenide (tWSe$_2$) at twist angles between $4^\circ$ to $5^\circ$\cite{LeiWang,ZhenBi}.
+\emph{Introduction.}---The study of long-period moir\'{e} superlattices formed in van der Waals heterostructures has emerged as a central topic in condensed matter physics\cite{Bistritzer}.
+After the observation of correlated insulator and superconductivity in twisted bilayer graphene(TBG) with flat bands \cite{cao2018correlated,cao2018unconventional,lu2019superconductors,yankowitz2019tuning,po2018origin,isobe2018unconventional,wu2018theory,xie2020nature,liu2019pseudo,koshino2018maximally}, it was proposed that there are moir\'{e}-mediated flat bands in twisted transition metal dichalcogenide heterobilayers and homobilayers \cite{wu2018hubbard,wu2019topological}.
+Recently, correlated insulating phases and possible superconductivity signatures were discovered in twisted bilayer WSe$_2$ at twist angles between $4^\circ$ to $5^\circ$\cite{wang2020correlated} and twisted double-bilayer WSe$_2$\cite{an2020interaction}.

 Besides the correlated phases, it was shown that the flat bands of the moire superlattices also exhibit non-trivial topological properties.
-For example, at 3/4 filling in hBN-aligned TBG, the degeneracy of the bands with non-trivial Chern numbers is lifted by electron-electron interactions and results in quantum anomalous Hall states which were observed recently \cite{Sharpe,Serlin,Wenyu}.
+For example, at 3/4 filling in hBN-aligned TBG, the degeneracy of the bands with non-trivial Chern numbers is lifted by electron-electron interactions and results in quantum anomalous Hall states which were observed recently \cite{sharpe2019emergent,serlin2020intrinsic,he2020giant}.
 These observations clearly demonstrate that the topological properties of the flat bands also have important consequences on the nature of the correlated phases.

-Similar to TBG, it was pointed out that flat bands with non-trivial Chern numbers can be generated in tWSe$_2$ and a couple of topological insulating phases were predicted at a wide range of twist angles\cite{FWu2}.
+Similar to TBG, it was pointed out that flat bands with non-trivial Chern numbers can be generated in twisted bilayer WSe$_2$ (tWSe$_2$) and a couple of topological insulating phases were predicted at a wide range of twist angles\cite{wu2019topological}.
 As in the case of TBG, the topology of the bands would affect the nature of the insulating phase when the bands are half filled and the interaction effects are strong.
 In this work, we propose that the nonlinear response in electric field can be used to unveil the topological properties of the flat bands and identify the topological phase transition point through the measurements of the nonlinear Hall (NLH) effect.